It Happened to Me: I Developed a Drinking Problem After My Boyfriend of 11 Years Committed Suicide

 Throughout those two years, I became entirely too dependent on alcohol and drugs to help me get through the tough shit I was going through.
 I was really good at pretending is if I was fine on the surface, but my drinking was becoming increasingly destructive behind the scenes.

 Days off, after work when I eventually returned, and weekends were for lounging around, drinking in my Sitting Pants that are covered in dog hair and/or random food splatters.
-It was only when I finally committed to making major changes after a spell of making bad choices, blacking out consistently and too many what-the-fuck-happened-to-me!? moments did I finally I quit drinking
+It was only when I finally committed to making major changes after a spell of making bad choices, blacking out consistently and too many what-the-fuck-happened-to-me!? moments did I finally I quit drinking for good.

 I am almost seven months off of booze and I feel better than ever.
 Every day is still a struggle, some days are 10 times harder not to drink than others, but I am sticking to it, despite the challenge.
 I still miss being able to have a nice glass of wine with a delicious meal or a top shelf margarita or beer on a hot day, but I've realized that I can't have just one.
 Nope.
 I like to drink up all of the booze, get all kinds of drunk/sloppy/crazy/lover/fighter/cryer on you, so it's best for me to just say no altogether.